ZenithGrasper/HTLSTP-LabTemplate/README.md

 *Set Environment Variables:*

 Once the installation is complete, the installer will provide you with the necessary paths for PATH, MANPATH, and INFOPATH.
 Add these paths to your shell configuration file (e.g., ~/.bashrc).
-Open your preferred text editor and append the following lines, replacing the placeholders with the actual paths provided by the installer:
+Open your preferred text editor and append the following lines, replacing the paths with the actual paths provided by the installer:

 ```
 export PATH=$PATH:/usr/local/texlive/2024/bin/x86_64-linux  # Replace with your actual path